mainedan/mainedan.github.io/_posts/2024-01-03-synology-directory-server.md

 tags: [homelab,documentation,synology,active_directory]
 ---

-# Use synology NAS as a n AD:DC
+# Use synology NAS as an AD:DC

 Go to package manager and install Synology Directory Server